 It promotes the construction of basic indoor and outdoor facilities, while actively encouraging the refurbishment of older ones.

 The objective is to attain a high standard of quality, safety and technology, for the athletes, for the public, as well as for the media, whose demands are ever-growing.
-This can only be obtained by a constant control and inspection of facilities and equipment.
+This can only be obtained by constant control and inspection of facilities and equipment.

 The Equipment & Venue Centre appoints two levels of affiliated companies, "Partners" and "Associates".
-Both affiliations require identical testing and are granted the same rights in term of approval for use in FIBA competitions.
+Both affiliations require identical testing and are granted the same rights in terms of approval for use in FIBA competitions.
 Partners are presented here and associates are listed in the Partners' Guide here.

 The partners and associates of the FIBA Equipment & Venue, whose products are approved by FIBA, provide the sport equipment in the following categories: Backboard Support Units, Wooden Floorings, Synthetic Floorings, Electronic Scoreboards, Electric and Electronic System, Video Systems, Seating Systems, Miscellaneous Products and Basketballs (basketball and 3x3 basketball).

-The FIBA Equipment & Venue Centre also offers consulting services for sports venue design, as was for example the case for the construction of the Wukesong Basketball Arena, built for the 2008 Beijing Olympic Basketball Tournament.
+The FIBA Equipment & Venue Centre also offers consulting services for sports venue design, as was, for example, the case for the construction of the Wukesong Basketball Arena, built for the 2008 Beijing Olympic Basketball Tournament.